sophiagavrila/credit-microservices/phase3/README.md

 3. **Read from GitHub Repository Approach:**

-- Create a repository on github containing all of the `.properties` files within your `config` folder.
+- Create a repository on github containing all of the `.properties` files within your `config` folder like [this](https://github.com/sophiagavrila/credit-microservices-config)